lordrickyz/lordrickyz/README.md

 <div align="left">
 <p>React and Ruby on Rails Kanban tool; collaboration tool that organizes your projects into boards.</p>
 <ul>
+    <li>Created a full stack web application inspired by Trello using Ruby on Rails framework and React.</li>
-    <li>Utilized jbuilders to establish connections between Rails and React by querying JSON using AJAX requests to allow middlewares to receive RESTful information to be sent to frontend and processed for rendering.</li>
+    <li>Designed APIs and used React-Router library for personal boards using jbuilders and rails to query using AJAX requests which allows middlewares to receive RESTful information from our database to the frontend.</li>
-    <li>Integrated React Drag and Drop library to React UI to allow swapping of content from list to another list.</li>
+    <li>Integrated Drag and Drop library to React UI allowing swapping of content and visual performance.</li>
-    <li>Leveraged BCrypt Hashing to secure user passwords from backend to frontend.
-Preventing malicious users from accessing actual passwords in the frontend.
-Session is stored in cookies, but nulls when a user logs out.</li>
+	<li>Leveraged BCrypt library to hash and salt passwords to prevent password exploitation and built a switch script for sessions stored in cookies to nullify the user session when a user logs out.</li>
   </ul>

 </div></br>